tony-shifflett/lessonOne/README.md

 #### Fonts and Text

-Our design incorporates a cursive font with is one of the [5 generic font's](https://www.w3.org/Style/Examples/007/fonts.en.html) available on most browswers.
+Our design incorporates a cursive font with is one of the [5 generic font's](https://www.w3.org/Style/Examples/007/fonts.en.html) available on most browsers.

 Let's add a **font-family** and **font-size**  to all the **p** elements: